javiersanandres/Matrix-Harris-app/README.md

 ## Project status

 This is the result of a university thesis project.
-A full technical write-up — covering the theoretical background, the complete algorithmic design, the architecture, and the validation/usability results — is available as an accompanying PDF document.
+A full technical write-up is available as an accompanying PDF document.